time-integral/mdreader/README.md

 ## Related projects

-* [fmpy](https://github.com/CATIA-Systems/FMPy): A similar `read_model_description` function is available in FMPy, but it uses custom classes instead of Pydantic models.
+* [fmpy](https://github.com/CATIA-Systems/FMPy): A similar `read_model_description` function is available in FMPy, but it uses custom classes instead of Pydantic models and has more dependencies.

 ## Licensing